vlongle/diffPhys3d/README.md

 jelly, metal, sand, foam, snow and plasticine

 ## TODO
-- [ ] Fully integrates the feature field.
 - [ ] Curate dataset and physics simulation.
 - [ ] Figure out how to nicely render the learned material field / physics simulation.
 Might have to use direct voxel optimization (with spherical harmonics) or GS.